-2.1.2.2 Pseudonymisation
+2.3.2 Pseudonymisation

-Pseudonymisation is a method of processing personal data in a way that they can no longer be attributed to a specific data subject albeit the use of additional information, if that information is kept separately with appropriate technical and organisational measures to ensure that the data cannot be attributed to a data subject27.
-In an experiment to assess the importance of anonymization, Berendt [4] proved that for example if the purpose is solely to prevent unauthorised use of a tool, then an anonymization of the logs and replacement of pseudonyms by "authorised" and "unauthorised users" are enough to fulfil the purpose with no actual personal data being collected, and with thus better respect of privacy.
+Pseudonymisation is a method of processing personal data in a way that they can no longer be attributed to a specific data subject albeit the use of additional information, if that information is kept separately with appropriate technical and organisational measures to ensure that the data cannot be attributed to a data subject35.
+In an experiment to assess the importance of anonymization, Berendt [3] proved that for example if the purpose is solely to prevent unauthorised use of a tool, then an anonymization of the logs and replacement of pseudonyms by "authorised" and "unauthorised users" are enough to fulfil the purpose with no actual personal data being collected, and with thus better respect of privacy.

-2.1.2.3 Encryption
+2.3.3 Encryption

-Encryption is mentioned several times by the GDPR as an example of a privacy friendly measure, since it guarantees that data are protected and raises the trust of the data subject to the data controller.
+Encryption is mentioned several times36 by the GDPR as an example of a privacy friendly measure, since it guarantees that data are protected and raises the trust of the data subject to the data controller.
 Strong and efficient encryption is necessary in order to guarantee integrity of data as well as a secure flow of information.
-As it was stated by the former Article 29 Working Party, "encryption must remain standardised, strong and efficient, which would no longer be the case if providers were compelled to include backdoors or provide master keys"28.
+As it was stated by the former Article 29 Working Party, "encryption must remain standardised, strong and efficient, which would no longer be the case if providers were compelled to include backdoors or provide master keys"37.
+Personal data should be encrypted when stored (including creation of backups) and in transition.

-2.1.3 Obligations for the controller
+2.4 Obligations for the controller and processor

 Once processing of personal data has started, three major obligations lie on the controller: to protect the data, to mitigate the risks, and to detect security breaches.
 The risk is not qualified only when data are leaked or used without consent for different purposes.
-In fact, the risk to the rights of individuals "may result from personal data processing which could lead to physical, material or non-material damage, in particular: where the processing may give rise to discrimination, identity theft or fraud, financial loss, damage to the reputation, loss of confidentiality of personal data protected by professional secrecy, unauthorized reversal of pseudonymisation."29 Consideration of the risks is actually one of the most important changes of the new legislation, that wishes to ensure that data controllers evaluate, through every operation, how a person's rights are affected through the processing.
-This risk mindset should focus not only when processing is done according to the initial planning (2.1.3.1.), but also in case of a system failure (2.1.3.2.).
+In fact, the risk to the rights of individuals "may result from personal data processing which could lead to physical, material or non-material damage, in particular: where the processing may give rise to discrimination, identity theft or fraud, financial loss, damage to the reputation, loss of confidentiality of personal data protected by professional secrecy, unauthorized reversal of

+34 See WP29 Guidelines on Automated individual decision-making and profiling for the purposes of Regulation 2016/679; Adopted on 3 October 2017, revised and adopted on 6 February 2018, p.
+15 pseudonymisation."38 Consideration of the risks is actually one of the most important changes of the new legislation, that wishes to ensure that data controllers evaluate, through every operation, how a person's rights are affected through the processing.
+This risk mindset should focus not only when processing is done according to the initial planning (2.4.1), but also in case of a system failure (2.4.2).